kaapana/kaapana/.gitlab/issue_templates/report_issue.md

 Before you file a ticket, please have a look at our [FAQ](https://kaapana.readthedocs.io/en/stable/faq_root.html).
 Your problem might be covered already.

+## Tag your ticket
+Add the community-tech-meeting label to your ticket, otherwise we can not respond to it.

 ## Issue description
 Give a short description of your Issue.